littlerobots/version-catalog-update-plugin/README.md

 When using the plugins block, the classpath dependency is `nl.littlerobots.vcu:plugin:<version>`

+## Defining repositories
+The plugin needs to be able to resolve the dependencies of your project.
+This means that you'll have to configure repositories for the root project and not just for your subproject(s).
+If dependencies cannot be resolved, the plugin will tell you.
+The easiest way to do declare repositories for your project is to [declare your dependencies in settings.gradle](https://docs.gradle.org/current/userguide/centralizing_repositories.html).
+Also note that plugins will be resolved using the repositories declared in [pluginManagement configuration](pluginManagement).

 ## Upgrading
 Earlier versions of this plugin used the  [versions plugin](https://github.com/ben-manes/gradle-versions-plugin) to resolve dependencies.
 This plugin is no longer required and version selection is configured using the `versionSelector` option.